 Breaking The News

 Being honest with your children and telling them the truth is the best approach.
 They are entitled to understand the reasons why a divorce is imminent.
-Of course, discussing the topic with your children depends on their age.
+Of course, discussing the topic of divorce with your children depends on their age.
 As long as you remind them, no matter what changes in their lives, the one thing that will remain the same is your love and support.

 Present A United Front